Getting to Concrete, WA

 Please park at the public parking area at the airport entrance

 Please plan to arrive 15 minutes before your scheduled departure time.
-A small parking area is located just outside the airport entrance.
+A small parking area is located by the fence, just outside the airport entrance.

-The pilot lounge is the initial meeting area.
-It is located 200 feet inside the entrance and near the Mears Field welcome sign.
-It offers plenty of seating, a small aviation library, free wi-fi, and restrooms.
-Your pilot will greet you at the pilot’s lounge and accompany you to the Snowking hangar to complete the flight check-in process.
+The pilots’ lounge is located 200 feet inside the entrance and near the Mears Field welcome sign.
+It offers restrooms, free wi-fi, plenty of seating, and a small aviation library.
+These facilities are open to the public.

 Please be alert and cautious at the airport

 Please be mindful about safety during your visit to the airport.
-Never approach parked aircraft–they could be occupied and suddenly start up.
+Never approach parked aircraft.
+They could be occupied and suddenly start up.
 Please be vigilant and remain clear of the ramp area, runways, and taxiways.
 At Mears Field, large unmarked grass areas are active runways where aircraft may land without warning.
-For your safety, we ask that you do not wander about without an escort.
+For your safety, we ask that you do not wander about or drive your vehicle on the field without an escort.

 We recommend bringing a warm jacket on every flight, even during summer.
 It may be flip-flop conditions at the airport, but it’s important to remember it can be much cooler at the higher elevations we fly.
 Please consider these suggestions about what to bring on your flight.